 Person freed after elevator malfunction in Mountain View, Mountain View CA

-Heads up: This post was detected from real-time dispatch audio.
-Information may be incomplete, and the situation may evolve.
-Always verify using official agency releases.
+This is auto-generated from real-time dispatch calls.
+Information may be inaccurate.
+Listen to the original audio and verify critical information using official agency releases.

-Emergency responders freed one person trapped temporarily in an elevator at building A near Middlefield Road in Mountain View.
+According to the dispatch call, emergency responders freed one person trapped temporarily in an elevator at building A near Middlefield Road in Mountain View.
 There was no fire and no injuries.
 The elevator was marked for maintenance inspection.

 Audio|Heard on: Mountain View Fire